The war on analytics talent & BICC project backlog: can data estate automation be the solution?

 Figure 1 – Self-service approach to BI

-Some companies begin connecting these tools directly to the data sources, either using connectors within the tool, or writing scripts to extract the data.
+Some companies begin connecting these front-end analytics tools directly to the data sources, either using connectors within the tool, or by writing scripts to extract the data.
 In taking this approach each analytical tool has its own data pipeline and set of transformations.
 While you get quick access to your data, it becomes increasingly difficult to manage.
 Data silos begin to develop with limited control of data quality and security.

 Patchwork of tools